See also Clipper

 search for the same symbols or characters in the document itself.

-Recommendation: Try to use a single symbol or character as the
+Try to use a single symbol or character as the

-separator—although the macro should compensate for multiple
+separator — although the macro should compensate for multiple

-symbols/characters.
 If you use multiple characters, you need to be sure

 that the full string of symbols exists at each separation point in the document